chardso/alx-low_level_programming/0x0E-structures_typedef/README.md

     Directory: 0x0E-structures_typedef
     File: dog.h

-1. A dog is the only thing on earth that loves you more than you love yourself mandatory
+**1. A dog is the only thing on earth that loves you more than you love yourself mandatory**

 Write a function that initialize a variable of type struct dog